victorcarre6/photocatalysts-database/README.md

 ### Usage

 Load the dataset into a Python script or Jupyter notebook:

     import pandas as pd
     data = pd.read_csv("data/sample_data.csv")

 Start exploring the data and using the cheminformatics tools available in the src folder.
 Run scripts for data collection, cleaning, and visualization from the src folder.

 ### Running Jupyter Notebooks

 Install Jupyter if not already installed:

 	```
 	pip install jupyter
 	```

 Run Jupyter notebook:
 	```
    	jupyter notebook
 	```

-    Open the relevant notebook and start experimenting with data and tools.
+Open the relevant notebook and start experimenting with data and tools ! 😄

 ---